List of awards and nominations received by Priyanka Chopra

 She played the role of an autistic woman in the 2012 romantic drama Barfi!, for which she won the Zee Cine Award for Best Actress and was nominated under the Best Actress category at the Filmfare, Screen, Producers Guild and IIFA awards.
 In 2014, Chopra's performance as Mary Kom in the eponymous biographical sports drama won her a second Screen and a third Producers Guild Film Award for Best Actress.
 For her debut single "In My City" (2012), she earned three nominations at the World Music Awards.
 She received several Best Actress nominations for her performance in the 2015 ensemble family comedy-drama Dil Dhadakne Do, winning the Screen Award for Best Ensemble Cast.
 The same year, she won the Filmfare Award for Best Supporting Actress, among other accolades, for portraying Kashibai in the historical romantic drama Bajirao Mastani.

 In 2016, Chopra received the People's Choice Award for Favourite Actress In A New TV Series for her role in Quantico, becoming the first South Asian actress to win a People's Choice Award.
 The same year, she was awarded the Padma Shri, the fourth highest civilian award, by the Government of India.
 In 2017, she won her second People's Choice Award for Favorite Dramatic TV Actress for Quantico.
 Chopra received the Mother Teresa Memorial Award for Social Justice in 2016 and the Danny Kaye Humanitarian Award from UNICEF in 2019 for her philanthropic work.
-For playing a protective mother in the biographical drama The Sky Is Pink (2019), she received several nominations, including the Filmfare Award for Best Actress. she received an award for her contribution to world cinema at the ongoing Marrakech International Film Festival in Morocco.
+For playing a protective mother in the biographical drama The Sky Is Pink (2019), she received several nominations, including the Filmfare Award for Best Actress.